sigilante/duo/E-types.md

 #   Molds (Types)

+_This module will introduce the Hoon type system and illustrate how type checking and type inference work._

 ##  The Hoon Type System

 Programming languages use data types to distinguish different kinds of data and associated rules.
 For instance, what does it mean to add 3 to the letter A?
 Depending on your programming language, you could see `A3`, `D`, or an error.